MarcusWolschon/osmeditor4android/branches/0.9.5/markdown/en/Introduction.md

  * Always show context menu.
 When turned on every selection process will show the context menu, turned off the menu is displayed only when no unambiguous selection can be determined.
 Default: off (used to be on).
  * Show statistics.
 Will show some statistics for debugging, not really useful.
 Default: off (used to be on).

+## Reporting Problems

+If you, hopefully not, experience a crash with Vespucci, or it detects an inconsistent state, you will be asked to send in the crash dump.
+Please do so if that happens, but please only once per specific situation.
+If you want to give further input or open an issue for a feature request or similar, please do so here: [Vespucci issue tracker](https://code.google.com/p/osmeditor4android/issues/list).
+If you want to discuss something related to Vespucci, you can either start a discussion on the [Vespucci google group](https://groups.google.com/forum/#!forum/osmeditor4android) or on the [OpenStreetMap Android forum](http://forum.openstreetmap.org/viewforum.php?id=56)